jobbrIO/docs/use/restApi.md

 *Note:*: Only single entry shown.

 ### /triggers Endpoint
 Triggers are used to either add future or instant triggers to a job.
-The trigger is causig a job to run.
+The trigger is causing a job to run.
 Triggers are a subresource of `/jobs`

-There are [different types](triggers.html) of triggers, each with additional attributes:
+There are [different types](triggers.md) of triggers, each with additional attributes:

 * `instant`: Schedules a job run that runs immediately (can be delayed by the property `delayedMinutes`)
 * `scheduled`: Schedules a a jobrun that starts on the specified `startDateTimeUtc`